tremor-rs/tremor-www-docs/docs/development/issue-investigation.md

 ### Logs & Metrics (prod)

 Logs and metrics are the first and most fundamental tool when starting to investigate an issue.
-While they do not provide a deep insight they allow correlating events from a the system under investigation and it is dependants and dependencies.
+While they do not provide a deep insight they allow correlating events from the system under investigation and it is dependants and dependencies.

 ### `htop` (prod)